octopus-layer/.github/profile/README.md

 ## Process for Adding a New `Verifier Node`

-This process is completely seperate from the example whistleblower application.
+This process is completely separate from the example whistleblower application.
 It describes how new nodes are included in the state of the `Verifier Contract`.

 1. The new `Verifier Node` installs the nodeJS application on its device and starts the server.